-The State Budget Law for 2016, approved in March 2016, continues to reflect the Portuguese government’scommitment toward implementing the OECD BEPS Action Plan and associated recommendations.
-In line with other European countries, the Portuguese government’s commitment to fighting tax evasion puts special focus on international cooperation, the tax treatment of hybrids and levels of substance in holding structures.
+Recent tax law changes continue to reflect the Portuguese government’s commitment to implementing the OECD BEPS Action Plan and associated recommendations.
+In line withother European countries, the Portuguese government’s commitment to fighting tax evasion puts special focus on international cooperation, the tax treatment of hybrids and levels of substance in holding structures.

-In addition to its focus on tackling tax evasion and increasingtax revenues, the Portuguese government is taking steps toincrease the country’s tax competitiveness, by adopting aworldwide participation exemption regime and by reducingthe statutory corporate income tax rate from 25 percent in2013 to the 21 percent rate currently in force.
+In addition to its focus on tackling tax evasion and increasing tax revenues, the Portuguese government is taking steps to increase the country’s tax competitiveness, by adopting a worldwide participation exemption regime and by reducing the statutory corporate income tax rate to 21 percent (from 25 percent in 2013).

-The State Budget Law for 2016 introduced a mandatory CbyCreport in line with BEPS Action 13 for multinational groupsthat comply with specific requirements.
+Portuguese tax law requires mandatory CbyC reporting in line with BEPS Action 13 for multinational groups that meet specific requirements.

 CbyC reporting applies for resident companies that:

-The local rules do not set any requirements or recommendations that cover, for example, the sources of information to be used to fulfill CbyC reporting or the approach that might be followed to reconcile differences in accounting policies.
+The domestic rules do not set any requirements or recommendations on, for example, the sources of information to be used for CbyC reporting or the approach to follow to reconcile differences in accounting policies.

-As part of its continuing efforts to boost transparency by international companies, Portugal has signed the Multilateral Competent Authority Agreement (MCAA) for the automatic exchange of CbyC reports.
-The MCAA enables the consistent and swift implementation of new transfer pricing reporting standards developed under OECD BEPS Action 13, and it ensures that tax administrations can understand how multinational enterprises structure their operations while safeguarding the information’s confidentiality.
+As part of its continuing efforts to boost transparency by international companies, Portugal has signed the Multilateral Competent Authority Agreement for the automatic exchange of CbyC reports.
+The agreement enables the consistent and swift implementation of new transfer pricing reporting standards developed under OECD BEPS Action 13.
+It ensures that tax administrations can understand how multinational enterprises structure their operations while safeguarding the information’s confidentiality.